ifBars/S1API-docs/.vitepress/docs/api/products/index.md

     // Create an instance (e.g., to add to inventory) ProductInstance productInstance = (ProductInstance)productDef.CreateInstance(5); // Quantity of 5

-    // Check if product is packaged
+    // Access the icon for a product
-    if (productInstance.IsPackaged)
-    {
-        PackagingDefinition packaging = productInstance.AppliedPackaging;
-        Console.WriteLine($"Product is in packaging that can hold {packaging.Quantity} items");
-    }
+    Sprite productIcon = productDef.Icon;
 }
 ```